chili-epfl/easy-performance-analyzer/README.md

 3. **External control of instrumentation**

-  You can enable/disable instrumentation wihout using the `EZP_ENABLE` instrumentation within your code.
+  You can enable/disable instrumentation wihout using the `EZP_ENABLE` call within your code.
 For this, any one of `EZP_START*` or `EZP_BEGIN_CONTROL` instrumentation calls must be reached once in order to launch the command listener thread.

-  Run `ezp_control -e` to enable and `ezp_control -d` to disable instrumentation in your process that's running on the same machine.
+  Run `ezp_control -e` to enable instrumentation, `ezp_control -d` to disable instrumentation, `ezp_control -p` to print offline analysis information and `ezp_control -c` to clear offline analysis history.

-  On Android, you can run `ezp_control` from an `adb shell`.
-An even better method would be:
+  On Android, you can run `ezp_control` from an `adb shell` if you installed the binary to `/system/xbin` with the above method.
+An even better invocation would be:

   ```
-  adb shell ezp_control -e
-  adb shell ezp_control -d
+  adb shell ezp_control [COMMAND]
   ```

   There is no support for controlling multiple analysis sessions yet.